#ThankYouHaikyuu trends on Twitter as fans celebrate end of manga series

 While the manga might have ended, the anime television series is still going strong, with the second half of the fourth season, Haikyu!!
 To The Top, set to premiere in October.

 Haikyu!! was first serialised in anthology Weekly Shonen Jump in 2012.
-And as of May 2020, there were more than 38 million copies in print.
+As of May this year, there were more than 38 million copies in print.
 The series spans 43 volumes and has spawned a radio drama, stage plays and video games.